 Those operating a true business (B), can leave their business for a year and when they return their business will potentially be running better and more profitably than before they left.

-Your money works for you.
-These can be investments in stocks, bonds, real estate or any number of investments that offers a monthly residual income.
+These can be investments in stocks, bonds, real estate, or any number of investments that offer a monthly residual income.

 I always think of the shark tank when I think of the investor category.

-Every time Mr. Wonderful (Kevin O’Leary) offers somebody a royalty in perpetuity (meaning they get paid a royalty for each sale… forever) and they turn it down I cringe.
+Every time Mr. Wonderful (Kevin O’Leary) offers somebody a royalty in perpetuity (meaning they get paid a royalty for each sale… forever) and they turn it down… I cringe.

 Just to give you an idea of how powerful royalties can be, check out this quick video on the guy that created and owned the patent for super-soaker water guns.

 People earn millions in all of the quadrants and people go bankrupt in all of the quadrants.

 By understanding these differences you can better figure out which quadrant will work best for you.

 However, I would argue that Kiyosaki makes a strong argument throughout the entire book that the right side of the cashflow quadrant model is the side you should aspire to operate in.

 The left side of the cashflow quadrant is what is considered active income.

 When you stop working or performing, your income stops.

-Those earning income on the right side of the quadrant want to get a good job and earn a good salary.
+Those earning income on the right side of the cashflow quadrant focus on getting a good job and earning a good salary.

-90% of the poor and middle class earn all of their income from active income on the left side of the quadrant.
+90% of the poor and middle class earn all of their income from active income on the left side of the cashflow quadrant.

 The right side of the quadrant is considered passive income generation.
-This is when you are no longer trading time for dollars.

 You have leveraged systems or investments to keep the income stable even if you are not actively involved with the business or investment.